-Nancy lives alone in an area with lots of construction workers taught her German Shepherd both English and German commands.
+Nancy lives alone in an area with lots of construction workers.
+She taught her German Shepherd both English and German commands.
 She uses one-syllable English and German commands when strangers are around.
-She says I can tell him in English or German to “SIT” or “DOWN”.
-He understands both languages.
-“He will stay there with his alert ears straight up staring at everyone I love him because he makes me feel safe.”
+She says, “I can tell him in English or German to ‘sit’ or ‘down.’
+He understands both languages.”
+She adds, “He will stay there with his alert ears straight up, staring at everyone.
+I love him because he makes me feel safe.”

 Things changed again, and after the war, the breed’s reputation as a war dog spread.
 The entertainment industry joined in and created canine film stars such as Rin-Tin-Tin and Strong Heart.
 The breed suddenly enjoyed skyrocketing popularity.

 Is a German Shepherd Dog Right for You?

 German Shepherd Dog owners should be prepared for an energetic dog that needs a job.
 Even if your GSD will be a pet, they were bred to work and will need an outlet for their energy and drive.
 Keep in mind that you will need to provide your dog with extensive physical and mental exercise every day.

 Do you have the time and energy to properly socialize and train your GSD?
 Do you have a steady income if any health issues arise?
 Do you have enough space for this large breed to flourish?
 Ask yourself these questions before getting a German Shepherd Dog.